slape/ansiberry/README.md

 ---
 ### Main Concept

-The idea for these scripts is to have a repo of complete provisioning scripts for a headless Raspberry Pi Server.
+The idea for these scripts is to have a repo of complete bootstrap provisioners for a headless Raspberry Pi Server.
-I want to be able to burn a [headless Raspbian image](https://www.raspberrypi.org/downloads/) onto an SD card, plug the pi into a switch (using ethernet) and run a provisioning script.
+I want to be able to burn a [headless Raspbian image](https://www.raspberrypi.org/downloads/) onto an SD card, plug the pi into a switch and run a provisioning script.

 The script should:
 - Wait for the pi to come online at `raspberrypi.local`